thesrishtisharma/thesrishtisharma/README.md

 ## My name is Srishti Sharma 🙋🏻‍♀️
 ### I am a Software Engineer 💻
 > 🌸 Pronouns: She/Her

-> 🎯 Learning everyday.
-Currently focused on learning Spring security
+> 🎯 Currently working as Java Full Stack developer.
+Learning & growing everyday.

-> 👯 Open for collaborating on any Java based project
+> 👯 Open for collaborating on web development projects (JFS)
+> 💭 Ask me about Java, backend, security frameworks, Open APIs specification and web development
 > ✨ You can get to know me more at [thesrishtisharma](https://thesrishtisharma.vercel.app/)
 > 💚 For showing support, please give a star (⭐) to any repository you find useful.